SrijitD/MSc_in_Machine_Learning_and_Artificial_Intelligence/README.md

 [Watch INTRO Video](https://www.youtube.com/watch?v=DfAkM0hktH0)

 Learn to deploy Machine Learning models using Cloud computing with an M.Sc.
-Degree from Liverpool John Moores University, and an Advanced Certification from IIT Madras
+Degree from Liverpool John Moores University, and an Advanced Certification from IIT Madras.

 ## Content Formatting

 Content accross the course in different courses and modules are mostly .md and .ipynb formats with a few .pdf documents and .sql files for database related modules.
-Highly recomend to download the entire repo and view content in respective IDE or browser
+Highly recomend to download the entire repo and view content in respective IDE or browser.

 *PS: This respository is not meant to promote plagarism or be used as an alternative to actually taking up the course.
 Purpose of this repository is only to be used as a reference for the course.
 The content of this repository is intended to be used as an additive not a replacement for actual studying or practicing course content.
 Please use this as content reference only and if interested do enroll through the course.
 A basic honor system is expected to be maintained everyone.*